Jones homers twice as Orioles rout Twins

 Kennys Vargas was hit by a pitch before Jimenez got two outs.
 He then walked in a run with three straight walks.
 Robbie Grossman laced a two-run single and Max Kepler followed with an RBI double.

+Jimenez thought he wasn't getting strikes called from home-plate umpire Lance Barrett.

+"We re-watched the video and all those pitches were in the strike zone," Jimenez said.
+"I don't know what happened.
+I have respect about the umpires who are out there because, just like us, they're trying to do the best they can out there.
+But in that inning, I think it was too many times."

 NOTES: Minnesota C Jason Castro was scratched from the lineup prior to the game.
 Multiple reports said Castro is dealing with neck spasms.
 Chris Gimenez took his spot in the lineup. ...
-With his first-inning, three-run homer, Adam Jones tallied the 768th RBI of his career, passing Ken Singleton for fifth in team history. ...
-Twins LHP Craig Breslow (left thoracic rib soreness) traveled to start a rehab assignment with Triple-A Rochester on Sunday.
+With a three-run homer in the first inning, Orioles CF Adam Jones tallied the 768th RBI of his career, passing Ken Singleton for fifth in team history. ...
+Twins LHP Craig Breslow (left thoracic rib soreness) traveled to start a rehab assignment with Triple-A Rochester.
 RHP Justin Haley (right shoulder soreness) was making his second rehab start at Rochester. ...
-Orioles DH/1B Chris Davis (right oblique strain) participated in batting practice again on Sunday and is headed to Class-A Frederick to start a rehab assignment on Monday.
+Orioles DH/1B Chris Davis (right oblique strain) participated in batting practice again and is headed to Class A Frederick to start a rehab assignment on Monday.